 6.4 Other Benefits for Directors

-Benefits payable to the Directors as recommended by the Nomination and Remuneration Committee to the Board (if any) shall be approved by the shareholders at a general meeting
+Benefits payable to the Directors as recommended by the Nominating and Remuneration Committee to the Board (if any) shall be approved by the shareholders at a general meeting.

 7.0 Relationship With Management

 All Directors are provided with the necessary information relating to the business, operations and financial matters of the Company and the Group.

 The Board will link the Company’s governance and management functions through the Chairman with the Group CEO.
 All Board authority conferred on Management is delegated through the Group CEO so that the authority and accountability of Management is considered to be the authority and accountability of the Group CEO so far as the Board is concerned.